BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands Standalones/XP & Level Controller/README.md

 > **[Command Extensions](https://bl-sdk.github.io/mods/CommandExtensions/)** - Required in creation of new objects that this mod relies on.

-Oselands **will not work** if you have not properly installed and enabled Command Extensions.
+This mod **will not work** if you have not properly installed and enabled Command Extensions.

-*Credits to Apple1417 for this mods*
+*Credits to Apple1417 for this mod*

 **Once you have all this setup, please right click the "XPController.blcm" file at the top of this page and save the file as new within your Binaries folder to install the mod.**